vuejs/docs/src/guide/render-function.md

 </h1>
 ```

-For the HTML above, you decide you want this component interface:
+Anchored headings are used very frequently, we should create a component:

 ```vue-html
 <anchored-heading :level="1">Hello world!</anchored-heading>
 ```

-When you get started with a component that only generates a heading based on the `level` prop, you quickly arrive at this:
+The component must generate a heading based on the `level` prop and we quickly arrive at this:

 ```js
 const app = Vue.createApp({})